solcloud/Counter-Strike/README.md

 # Counter-Strike: Football [![Tests](https://github.com/solcloud/Counter-Strike/actions/workflows/test.yml/badge.svg)](https://github.com/solcloud/Counter-Strike/actions/workflows/test.yml)

-Competitive multiplayer game where two football fans teams, each team have 5 players, fights in 30 rounds with goal to win more rounds than opponents team.
+Competitive multiplayer FPS game where two football fan teams fight with the goal of winning more rounds than the opponent team.

+![promo](https://user-images.githubusercontent.com/74121353/210066609-3a691c0d-202b-4634-9f49-d1f6ff3538c8.png)

 Teams are Attackers and Defenders.
-Defenders team has goal of protecting their fan base sanctuary every round from desecrate by attackers using their graffiti bomb ball.
+The Defenders team has a goal of protecting their fan base sanctuary every round from desecrating by attackers using their graffiti bomb ball.

-![promo](https://user-images.githubusercontent.com/74121353/210066609-3a691c0d-202b-4634-9f49-d1f6ff3538c8.png)

 Defenders win round by:
 - eliminated all attackers players before bomb planted (touchdown)